CCP-NC/dipolar_averages/README.md

 # dipolar_averages
-Python scripts for calculating dipolar 2nd moments under molecular motion
+Python script for calculating dipolar 2nd moments under molecular motion.

 **vanVleckCalculator.py** is a Python script for calculating the "second moment" of NMR lineshapes for organic molecules in the limiting conditions of no molecular motion or motion that is